georgicodes/linux_bootcamp/workshop/kernel/README.md

 1. Find out what file `lsmod` reads from

-#### EXERCISE: Loading and unloading modules
+#### EXERCISE: Build your first kernel module

 1. Install the Linux kernel headers `apt-get install linux-headers-$(uname -r)`.
 We need this so that we can build our own modules later on.
-1. Load `btrfs` and its dependencies
-1. Unload `btrfs`
-1. Prove its unloaded
-1. Find out the names of the other modules that `btrfs` depends on.
-1. What does  `/lib/modules/`uname -r`/modules.dep` and verify the dependencies listed are the same as in `modinfo`.

-#### EXERCISE: Build your first kernel module

 1. the base module code can be found [here](code/hi)
 1. update the licence information to have your name
 1. update the `hello_init` function to printk to debug ">>> Hello World! <<<"